alexwlchan/safari-webarchiver/README.md

 $ save_safari_webarchive.swift "https://example.com" "example.webarchive"
 ```

+These archives are the same as those created by the `File > Save As…` menu item, but now you can create them programatically and in bulk.

 ## How it works

 It opens the given URL in a `WKWebView`, calls `createWebArchiveData` to create a webarchive file, and saves it to disk.